-- 1 x 400g tin kidney beans
+- 1 x 400 g tin kidney beans

 - Salt and pepper

-- 1 200g can sweetcorn, drained
+- 1 x 200 g can sweetcorn drained

-- Juice of 1 lime, plus lime wedges to serve
+- Juice of 1 lime plus lime wedges to serve

-- 50g pumpkin seeds, for garnish
+- 50 g pumpkin seeds for garnish (See Note 1)

-- 2 tablespoons fresh coriander, chopped
+- 2 tablespoons fresh coriander (cilantro) finely chopped

-- Brown rice to serve
+- Brown rice or crusty bread to serve

 - Next, add in the sweet potato and red pepper.
-Give everything a good stir, then add in the tinned tomatoes, cocoa powder, bay leaves and kidney beans plus some salt and pepper.
+Give everything a good stir, then add in the tinned tomatoes, cocoa powder, bay leaves and kidney beans, plus some salt and pepper.
 Fill one of the empty tomato tins with water and add this to the saucepan and stir again.